prendradjaja/bookworm/JOURNAL.md

 - [ ] Remove app prefix from selectors

 Next (main):
+- [ ] Colors: Manually choose all?
+Use a palette?
 - [ ] Group repeated similar posts
 - [ ] Keep all URLs secret (like Friendlog)
     - [ ] And then link to responses sheet